dkuznetsov/help-ukraine/README.md

 [Website](https://supportukraine.uk/)
 "This British-Ukrainian initiative – Support Ukraine Coordination Hub – has been established together with the Ukrainian Club in London focusing on one key aim: effectively delivering much needed aid to Ukrainian people.

 Through the coordination and streamlining of different resources of humanitarian and financial aid from both British citizens and the British-Ukrainian community, we are bringing various efforts together, aligning priorities and ensuring the efficient supply of aid to Ukraine.
-Support Ukraine Coordination Hub is working with the full support of official Ukrainian government organizations, especially the Ukrainian Embassy in Great Britain."
+Support Ukraine Coordination Hub is working with the full support of official Ukrainian government organisations, especially the Ukrainian Embassy in Great Britain."

 ## For the Elderly